jargonsdev/.github/profile/README.md

   <h1><tt>jargons.dev</tt></h1>
 </div>

 Welcome to the <tt>jargons.dev</tt> GitHub organization!
-This organization houses the <tt>jargons.dev</tt> project, an open-source comprehensive dictionary that simplifies software, engineering and general technology jargon.
+This organization houses the <tt>jargons.dev</tt>- an open-source comprehensive dictionary that simplifies software, engineering and general technology jargon; and its related projects.

 ## Get Started
 We welcome contributions to the <tt>jargons.dev</tt> project!